wurthless-elektroniks/tv-desecrator/docs/manual/diagnostics.md

 The N64 needs to be modded to support RGB.
 Install the mod and try again.

+This will also happen if your SCART cable has the RGB blanking signal active but your console doesn't output RGB.
+All SCART cables are "dumb" in that they will always signal that they are RGB cables without actually checking if RGB video is present.

 ### Unwelcome video noise

 There are several possible causes: